pengowray/streamling/README.md

 - Pandora (no longer available Australia) (uncertain if works)
 - Google Play Music (uncertain if it works)
 - Clementine (revived in Strawberry)
+- Winyl (will be supported next release; as will JetAudio)

 -->